Shao210934641/Chinese-Text-Sentiment-Analysis/README.md

 ## ***Getting Started***

-The code is written in python and runs on Google Colab platform.
+**You need to use Google Colab platform.
 After opening the main.ipynb file on Google Colab platform, make sure you complete these three things first.
-Otherwise the code will run with an error.
+Otherwise the code will run with an error.**
 **1:** Download these versions below.
    -> pip install tensorflow==2.5.0
    -> pip install numpy==1.19.5